HouseOps/HouseOps/README.md

 ### Day 5 (2018-04-29)
 - User and Pass on Database Configuration
 - Launch Query in selected text
+- Change prmary color to Yandex Yellow
+- Remove a lot of unused files.

 ### Day 4 (2018-04-26)
 - Added Split Panel horizontal on Query